vjpartha/alpha/README.md

 To test your new code during the release process, modify the existing tests or add tests to the tests directory.
 AWS CodeBuild will run the tests during the build stage of your project pipeline.
-You can find the test results in the AWS CodeBuild console.
+You can find the test result in the AWS CodeBuild console.

 Learn more about AWS CodeBuild and how it builds and tests your application here: